Mr Dennis Molloy

 Are there alternatives to ACL reconstruction surgery?

-Non surgical options may include physiotherapy, muscle strengthening, activity modification, and knee bracing.
+Non surgical options include physiotherapy, muscle strengthening, activity modification, and knee bracing.